Instead of this:

 This method works around the limitation of classic pagination (see

-) by sub-dividing queries into lesser time intervals wherein the total number of results does not exceed the pagination limit.- Parameters:
+) by recursively bisecting the initially-provided time interval until the total number of results in each sub-interval is less than the hard pagination limit.- Parameters:

 url – Index endpoint (API URL) from which to yield results.
 In the event that a cursor-based pagination endpoint is given, this method calls